 While I taught many years with the general classroom population, I also have much experience with bi-lingual classes, adult English as a second language, children with dyslexia, ADHD, severe-moderate autism spectrum students, NS learning disorders, cognitive delays, physical disabilities including stroke and injury recovery victims, recovery of small motor control and motivating the "unmotivated" student.
-Nearly all students respond and learn better if they are involved in a creative tactile and visually stimulating process.
-I can offer insights into advocacy for your child IEP child from both an educator and parent's point of view.
+Nearly all students respond and learn better if they are involved in multi-sensory processes.
+I can offer insights into advocacy for your IEP child from both an educator and parent's point of view.

 I am also interested in bridging cultures.
 As a program developer and teacher ambassador of Kids to Kids International, I have presented to the American Literacy Association, National Arts Club, and several Westchester libraries.
 As a therapeutic educator I have presented at BOCES to Westchester schools' social workers and psychologists.
 I spent a month in South America where I brought U.S. student-created picture books and school supplies to schools along the Amazon river, the desert, coastal and mountain regions of Peru.
 I also met with ministers of education there and members of the World Bank trying to gain support for educational programs to the poor.
 I have also been an invited writer and presenter for Catholic Charities.

 I offer home school arts lessons and home-bound arts and crafts visits.
 I am a professional development presenter for educators, parents, nurses, school social workers and psychologists.

-As an art therapist and art teacher, I have extensive experience working with moderate to severe cases of ADHD.
+As a teacher and MS in art therapy, I have extensive experience working with moderate to severe cases of ADHD.
 There are several art therapy techniques that have been proven with time to aid students to operate on grade level.
-Many of these I used with extreme cases of children with ADHD in conjunction with a panel of therapists and social workers to consult from my observations with ADD and AD/HD clients.
-Together we would report weekly progress to these team members as well to the on-site psychiatrists in order to meet individual goals set by the team.
-In schools, art therapy techniques were used with students to help control their impulses to move and run away.
+Many of these I used with extreme cases of children with ADHD.
+I have worked with a panel of therapists and social workers to consult from my observations with ADD and AD/HD clients.
+Together we would report weekly progress to fellow team members including on-site nurses and psychiatrists in order to meet individual goals set by the team.
+In schools, art therapy techniques were used with students to help control their impulses.
 Teachers were advised by me when art therapy sessions indicated the student was not able to maintain control.
-This was a way for teachers to be ready for extreme out of control behaviors.
+This was a way for staff to be ready for extreme out of control behaviors.
 These exercises are primarily art and concrete based which helps students relate the physical space issues to their own spacial settings.
 These are most effective for students in grades 1-7.

 As a teacher in NYS public schools and in doing work pursuing an MS in Art Therapy I've worked with and learned many skills to help elementary and middle grade students with Aspergers complete school work.